Copik0/boatmouse-speed-controller/README.md

 # BoatMouse Speed Controller

 A simple Java tool to quickly change Windows mouse speed, designed for Minecraft speedrunners who use ninjabrain for measurements.
+(I hate Windows settings.
+I find it easier to create a folder and open everything in it.)

 ## Features